05.02.1941 No. 610 Squadron Spitfire I N3249 DW-P Sgt. H.D. Denchfield

-Location: On the outskirts of St Omer, near Wizernes, France.
+Location: On the outskirts of St Omer, on the D212 near Wizernes, France

 REASON FOR LOSS:

-Taking off at around 12.00 hrs with 8 others from 610 on a Circus escorting 12 Blenheims that were due to release havoc on St. Omer airfield with 250 lb. bombs - with various other squadrons including 302 Polish also from RAF Westhampnett and 65 squadron from Tangmere.
+Taking off at around 12:00 hrs with 8 others from 610 Squadron on a Circus escorting 12 Blenheims that were due to release havoc on St. Omer airfield with 250 lb. bombs - with various other squadrons including 302 (Polish 0also from RAF Westhampnett and 65 squadron from Tangmere.
 With under 2 hours of fuel they had to be topped up to the brim.

 Attacked by Me109s from 1/JG3 - having realised he was hit Sgt.
 Denchfield noticed the oil temperature and radiator gauges started a slow rise.
 At first he turned back towards the Channel, but then at about 6000 ft. the radiator temp. was in the red, the only option was to bale out.
 Sgt.
 Denchfield prepared himself, disconnecting his helmet leads - releasing the Sutton Harness, he stood up in his seat, the Spitfire nose went down violently, throwing him out of the cockpit.
 He somersaulted a few times, pulled his ripcord, floating down and landed in the snow covered stubble of a field.

 Very shortly after landing, two uniformed boys came over to him, pointed the gun and requested very politely that he should go with them.
 They trundled into their Ford and drove past the remains of N3249 - still smoking at the side of the road, but nothing identifiable apart from the twisted tail assembly.